 For Wage Subsidy August 2021 #1 we have included a comparison against the 2020 Original Wage Subsidy (WS).
 For Wage Subsidy August 2021 #2 we have included a comparison against Wage Subsidy August 2021 #1.
+For Wage Subsidy August 2021 #3 we have included a comparison against Wage Subsidy August 2021 #2.

-Applications for Wage Subsidy August 2021 #2 are currently open, so the number of people supported will increase.
+Applications for Wage Subsidy August 2021 #3 are currently open, so the number of people supported will increase.
 Even allowing for this, the results will differ from the Original Wage Subsidy for a number of reasons, including:

 - The Original Wage Subsidy was open to applications for 12 weeks.
 The first part of the latest Wage Subsidy was open for applications for 2 weeks.
 The second part is open for another two weeks. - The Original Wage Subsidy was available for businesses that had experienced a 30% decline in revenue over a month, compared to the same month last year.
-The latest Wage Subsidy is available for those who had experienced a 40% decline in revenue over a two-week period, compared to a similar period 6 weeks prior. - Businesses may have adjusted their business models to be more resilient to potential lockdowns.
+The latest Wage Subsidy is available for those who had experienced a 40% decline in revenue over a two-week period, compared to a similar period 6 weeks prior.

+• Businesses may have adjusted their business models to be more resilient to potential lockdowns.

-Key insights on the Wage Subsidy August 2021 as at 10 September 2021:
+Key insights on the Wage Subsidy August 2021 as at 17 September 2021: